TryGhost/Ghost/README.md

 2. Enter your user details (careful here: There is no password reset yet!)
 3. Return to the login screen and use those details to log in.

 Note - this is still very alpha.
 Not everything works yet.

-### Updating with the latest changes

-Pulling down the latest changes from master will often require more than just a pull, you may also need to do one or more of the following:

- * `npm install` - fetch any new dependencies
- * `git submodule update` - fetch the latest changes to Casper (the default theme)
- * `grunt` - will recompile handlebars templates and sass for the admin (as long as you have previously run `grunt init` to install bourbon)
- * delete core/server/data/*.db - delete the database and allow Ghost to recreate the fixtures

 ## Versioning